dCache/dcache/docs/TheBook/intouch.md

 dCache has a powerful administration interface.
 It can be accessed with **ssh** protocol.

-It is useful to run the admin service in is own seperate domain.
-In the example in [the section called “Installing a dCache instance”](install.md) this domain was called  adminDoorDomain:
+It is useful to run the admin service in is own separate domain.
+In the example of [the section called “Installing a dCache instance”](install.md) this domain is called  adminDoorDomain:

 ```
     [adminDoorDomain]